ltrgoddard/thesis/temp.markdown

 Upward’s 72nd birthday, Prynne introduces the American poet to the work of his British namesake:

-> I’ve just been reading Edward Upward’s *The Rotten Elements* (first
+> \singlespacing I’ve just been reading Edward Upward’s *The Rotten
-> out in 1969, now in Penguin), which might have frightened me if I
+> Elements* (first out in 1969, now in Penguin), which might have
-> hadn’t just before that finished off a Project of my own.
-Upward was
+> frightened me if I hadn’t just before that finished off a Project of
-> the vanished intelligence behind the Auden-Isherwood group; his
+> my own.
+Upward was the vanished intelligence behind the
-> disgust with the opportunistic pragmatism of English communist party
+> Auden-Isherwood group; his disgust with the opportunistic pragmatism
-> policy seems to me very strikingly clear-minded.[^377]
+> of English communist party policy seems to me very strikingly
+> clear-minded.[^377]

 \noindent This is a relatively conventional description of Upward’s position in British literary culture in the mid 1970s.[^378] Like